Screams, tears as Japan fans choose pop group leader

 Some hard-core fans will buy hundreds of CDs to give their favorite a boost.
 They then proceed to an internet site where they input a number contained in the CD, and cast their vote.

-The song, which retailed at 1,600 yen ($20), sold more than a million copies in its first day.
+The song, which retailed at 1,600 yen, sold more than a million copies in its first day.
 The group's CDs regularly top domestic charts.

 Experts say the group's popularity derives at least partly from their girl-next-door quality.